1. What to wear

-Busy patterns and stripes are an absolute no on video.
-And avoid wearing colours such as red and black or colours that are too close to your skin tone.
+Unfortunately, busy patterns and stripes are an absolute no on video as they can appear to move on screen.
+We would also recommend avoiding wearing colours such as red and black or colours that are too close to your skin tone.

-If you’re not sure what will look best on screen, please feel free to bring a choice of clothes to the studio and change if necessary.
+If you’re not sure what will look best on screen, please feel free to bring a choice of clothes and change if necessary.

-Always give the viewer context in your answer
+2. When being interviewed remember to give context in your answer

-We don’t want you to sound like you've memorised a script because it will come across unnatural and forced.
+The best corporate videos are natural, authentic and compelling to watch.
+Your audience wants to watch video content that they feel is relevant to them and their needs so it's important that you come across as human in your video and not like you've just memorised a script because it will come across as unnatural and forced.
 So, whilst we would advise prepping some key points in advance to the questions, we want you to shoot from the hip and answer from your heart.
 We don’t care if you mess up or stumble over your words or even go blank because we will do a number of takes on each answer on the day.
 And sometimes these real-life slip-ups or reactions actually end up ‘making’ the video.

-It’s our job to make you look and feel good on camera, as well as crafting a video that delivers on its objectives for your audience.
-Don’t take offence if we give you direction or feedback before and after each take – it’s our job to do that, and sometimes we have to be critical to be kind to ensure we get the best shot and make you look good on film.
+It’s our job as your video production partner to make you feel comfortable on camera.
+Don’t take offence if we give you direction or feedback before and after each take – we want you to look and sound great so sometimes we have to be critical to be kind to ensure we get the best camera shot.

 MHF Creative - a video production company that will help the human element stand out in your marketing videos.